 A Foolproof Guide on How to Grow Azaleas

-Azaleas prefer to grow under taller shrubs and trees, and in acidic soil.
+Azaleas prefer to grow in acidic soil; under taller shrubs and trees.
 A woodland area is an ideal planting location for azaleas; it naturally provides the shade and soil the shrub thrives in.

 If you don’t have a natural woodland area in your landscape, plant azaleas in the shadow of any taller plants, never out in the open.
 Azaleas will not survive being planted in a full sun location.

-A strong to medium acid soil is needed to grow healthy azaleas.
+Strong to medium acidic soil is needed to grow healthy azaleas.
 A well-draining soil with an acidity level of 4.5 to 5.5 is ideal.
 Purchase a soil test kit to determine the acidic level and raise or lower it to best suit growing azaleas.

 Adding pine straw will increase the acidity and compost will decrease it.
 Even if the results of soil tests are within the perfect acidic range, always add a four-inch layer of pine straw around the shrubs to act as a mulch and soil amendment.

-Large containers placed in a shady area will provide a nice habitat for the azaleas until the soil is ready.
-In the 1-2 years it takes to prepare soil, the azaleas will grow strong in the container and be ready for transplant while you enjoy the blooms.
+Large containers placed in a shady area will provide a nice habitat for the azaleas until they can be planted in the ground.
+In the 1-2 years it takes to prepare your soil, you can enjoy the blooms as the azaleas grow strong for transplant.